 The joint stock company is a type of legal entity generally suited for larger corporations and one that has a larger share capital than the private limited liability company.
 It is a widely-recognized business form and it can also be incorporated by investors who wish to open a medium-sized business, provided that the larger capital is not an impediment.
 It is a business form that has the highest degree of credibility and also the highest compliance requirements in terms of accounting and audit, particularly because of its characteristics.

 Investors who open a joint stock company in Liechtenstein need to observe the requirements for this particular business type.

 The characteristics of the joint stock company

-The joint stock company, or the public limited company, the Aktiengesellschaft, A.G. is a commonly used type of legal entity, especially by larger companies and by those that want to list on a Stock Exchange
+The joint stock company, or the public limited company, the Aktiengesellschaft, A.G. is a commonly used type of legal entity, especially by larger companies and by those that want to list on a Stock Exchange.

-Like in the case of the private limited liability company, the founders of the joint stock in Liechtenstein are only liable to their investment made in the company.
+- • Limited liability: like in the case of the private limited liability company, the founders of the joint stock in Liechtenstein are only liable to their investment made in the company.

-The joint stock is required to have at least one director and two shareholder who can be both natural and legal persons.
+- • Management: the joint stock is required to have at least one director and two shareholder who can be both natural and legal persons.

 Requirements for opening a joint stock company in Liechtenstein